greglook/vault/doc/vs.md

 Additionally, version control systems are generally designed to allow multiple "world lines" (branches) to exist and support splitting and merging them.
-For a data store, this is generally overkill.
+For a data store, this is overkill.
 Note that such semantics can still be built on top of Vault, it just doesn't include them in the base entity model.

-VCS options generally solve the mutability and versioning problems, but fail to address references and indexing.
+VCS options solve the mutability and versioning problems, but fail to address references and indexing.
 In addition, there's still no standard syntax for structured data.

 ## Datomic